Download this Article in PDF Format

 introduction of the Haden family to Joseph Wright and Erasmus Darwin.
 Much detail of this early relationship can be found at:

 Joseph Wright had painted a portrait picture of Thomas Haden with the latter at the age of around 12 years.
 With Thomas born 1760, this would place the

 And Thomas Haden's portrait must have been created at least 20 years before Joseph Wright painted his portraits of Mary Tunaley and the twins Ann and

-To add to the Wright-Haden connection, Thomas Haden's second son born 4 July 1790 was christened Richard Wright Haden, named after Joseph Wright's elder
+And to add to the Wright-Haden connection, Thomas Haden's second son, born 4 July 1790, was christened Richard Wright Haden, named after Joseph Wright’s

 The James McNeill Whistler Connection

 In 1847 the Hadens became related by marriage to the family of the famous American artist James McNeill Whistler (1834-1903, born Lowell, Massachusetts),

 son of George Washington Whistler (1800-1849), the steam locomotive and chief engineer who became a close friend of Kirk Boott Jnr. in the days of industrial

 development at Lowell, Massachusetts.
 This friendship to the extent that George christened one of his sons Kirk Boott Whistler

 This 1847 marriage was between Sir Francis Seymour Haden CMG FRCS PPRE (1818-1910), the eldest son of Charles Thomas Haden and formerly educated at Derby School